KatherineG/IWKS3200/README.md

 # IWKS3200
-for Fall 2019
+for Fall 2019 | CU Denver  |  Inworks ,
-this repo is intended for introductory Python exercises in the service of a data science course
+this repo is intended for introductory Python exercises in the service of a data science course.
-CU Denver| Inworks